22 Short Films About Springfield: Unproduced spin-off

 The episode sparked the idea among the staff for a spin-off series entitled Springfield Stories or simply Springfield.
 The proposed show would focus on the town in general, rather than the Simpson family.
 Every week would be a different scenario, such as three short stories, an adventure with young Homer, or a story about a background character that was not tied into the Simpson family at all.
 According to Bill Oakley, the show was not just going to focus on secondary and minor characters, but also in other things that were outside the normal Simpsons universe, with the episodes being "free-form", but Josh Weinstein recalls that executive producer James L. Brooks "didn't go for it".
-The idea never resulted in anything, as Groening realized that the staff did not have the manpower to produce another show as well as The Simpsons.
+The idea never resulted in anything, as Groening realized that the staff did not have the capacity to produce another show as well as The Simpsons.
 By 2006, the staff maintained that it was something that they would still be interested in doing, and by 2007 that it "could happen someday".
 "22 Short Films About Springfield" also helped inspire the Futurama episode "Three Hundred Big Boys".

 "Steamed Hams"

-A steamed cheeseburger, sliced in half.
-The term "steamed hams" was coined by Seymour Skinner to refer to hamburgers.
+An example of a Steamed Hams meme – a remake of the segment in the style of a 1990s point-and-click adventure video game.